wp-plugins/stout-google-calendar/readme.txt

 == Upgrade Notice ==

+= 1.0.7 - 2010-12-01 =
+Upgrade to fix issue if getting error messages because JSON.php file cannot be included.

+= 1.0.6 - 2010-11-15 =
+Upgrade to fix issue with inactive browser window being brought in front of active window while in admin.

 = 1.0.5 - 2010-11-15 =
 Upgrade to fix issue with widget and custom named WordPress Database Table prefix (v 1.0.4 incorrect)